mendel5/alternative-front-ends/README.md

 - [SmartTubeNext](https://github.com/yuliskov/SmartTubeNext): SmartTubeNext is an advanced YouTube app for Android TVs and TV boxes, free and open source.
 It is not a live TV client and does not support "YouTube TV".

+- [TubeSync](https://github.com/meeb/tubesync): TubeSync is a PVR (personal video recorder) for YouTube.
+It syncs YouTube channels and playlists to a locally hosted media server

+- [TubeArchivist](https://github.com/bbilly1/tubearchivist): A self hosted YouTube media server

+- [ytfzf](https://github.com/pystardust/ytfzf): A POSIX script that helps you find Youtube videos (without API) and opens/downloads them using mpv/youtube-dl

 ### Twitter

 - [Nitter](https://github.com/zedeus/nitter): Alternative Twitter front-end